Onsite Sewage Management

 - Reduce the value of your property.

 Approval to install

 Installation of an OSSMS has to be approved by Council either through a Development Application (DA) or a Section 68 Application.
-If seeking approval to install or alter an on-site sewage management system which is not associated with a development application please complete Form 5 - Plumbing Drainage & On-site Sewage.
+If seeking approval to install or alter an on-site sewage management system which is not associated with a development application please complete a s68 application through the NSW Planning Portal.

 This Application must be submitted along with a scaled site plan and a report from a qualified and experienced wastewater consultant who will determine what system is best for your property based on the intended wastewater load, local environment, risks and soil type.
 A list of approved wastewater consultants in our area can be obtained by calling Council on 6226 1477.

 Approval to operate